pwjablonski/cn-sta-pitch/HOWTOGUIDE.md

 CN Lesson Plans are made using [glitch](https://glitch.com/) and [reveal.js](https://github.com/hakimel/reveal.js/).
 Each lesson plan is a self-contained repository including slides, materials and lesson plans

-## Accessing Slide Show
+## Accessing the Slide Show

-To view the slide show in a new tab press the `show` button at the top of your screen then press `In a new window`.
+To view the slide show from your glitch project page simply press the `🕶️show` button at the top of your screen.
+Then press `In a new window`.
 You're all set!

 ## Using the Slide Show

-Reveal.js has some great formating and features that included out of the box.
-Just use the key board arrows or the arrows in the bottom right corner to flip through slides.
+You've got this!
+Just use the key board arrows or the arrows in the bottom right corner to flip through the slides.

 ## CN Actions
-To access the CN Actions simply click on the
+To access the CN Actions simply click on the CN logo in the bottom left corner of any page
-- **Share to Classroom** - This will open Google Classrooms sharing interface and will aumatically attach the current slide show's URL to what ever
+- **Share to Classroom** - This will open Google Classrooms sharing interface and will aumatically attach the current slide show's URL
 - **Print PDF** - This will open up a new window with a printer friendly version of the slide show

 ### Shortcuts